iver56/audiomentations/docs/waveform_transforms/air_absorption.md

 Note that since this transform mostly affects high frequencies, it is only suitable for audio with sufficiently high sample rate, like 32 kHz and above.

-Note also that this transform only "simulates" the dampening of high frequencies, and does not attenuate according to the distance law.
+Note also that this transform only "simulates" the damping of high frequencies, and does not attenuate according to the distance law.
 Gain augmentation needs to be done separately.